expectocode/telegram-export/README.md

   impossible, as well as several other `tg-cli` annoyances (such as being somewhat harder to install).

-- No support for service messages yet, which dump does support.

 - Newer and less mature than dump

+- No dedicated analysis program yet (dump has telegram-analysis and pisg)

 - Implemented features which dump does not support (incomplete list):
+	- Admin logs
 	- Dumping Users/Channels/Chats as their own entities, not just as message metadata.
 This allows things like user bios, channel descriptions and profile pictures.
     - Pinned messages (dump kind of supports this, but only by saving a message replying to the pinned message with text 'pinned the message')

-- Planned features which dump does not support (incomplete list):
-    - participant lists
+    - Participant lists
-	- admin logs

 - Closer interaction with the Telegram API theoretically allows big speed improvements (Practical comparison of times soon™)